Denmark flag Denmark: Business Environment

 Allowable Deductions and Tax Credits

-There are several types of deductions that are available to taxpayers, including a personal allowance of DKK 48,000 (in 2023, DKK 38,400 for individuals under the age of 18) and an employment allowance (10.6% of the employment income capped at DKK 45,600 in 2023).
-Other possible deductions include interest expenses, child support payments (varying according to the age of the children and the family status), pension contributions (up to DKK 60,900), trade union fees, unemployment fund fees, and work commuting expenses.
+There are several types of deductions that are available to taxpayers, including a personal allowance of DKK 49,700 in 2024 and an employment allowance (10.6% of the employment income capped at DKK 45,100 in 2024).
+Other possible deductions include interest expenses, child support payments (varying according to the age of the children and the family status), pension contributions (up to DKK 63,100), trade union fees, unemployment fund fees, and work commuting expenses.
 Interest expenses are deductible from capital income and are generally deducted in the year in which they fall due.

-Contributions to charitable organizations are deductible up to a limit of DKK 17,700 per year.
-Certain approved expenses related to household services may be deducted up to a maximum of DKK 6,600 per person.
-Travel expenses can be deducted up to a maximum of DKK 30,500 annually (2023).
-Employees who do not receive a company car and are not reimbursed by their employer for transportation expenses are eligible for a deduction for daily travel to and from work.
-To qualify, the distance between home and work must be more than 24 kilometers.
-In 2023, the deduction amount is DKK 2.19 for distances between 25 and 120 kilometres and DKK 1.10 for each kilometre exceeding 120.
-For individuals living in certain outlying areas, the deduction is DKK 2.19 per kilometre exceeding 120.
+Contributions to charitable organizations are deductible up to a limit of DKK 18,300 per year.
+Certain approved expenses related to household services may be deducted up to a maximum of DKK 11,900 per person.
+Travel expenses can be deducted up to a maximum of DKK 31,600 annually (2024).
+A deduction is granted for daily travel to and from work, provided employees are not given a company car and the employer does not cover the transportation costs.
+The distance from home to work and back must exceed 24 kilometers.
+In 2024, the deduction is DKK 2.23 per kilometer for distances between 25 and 120 kilometers, and DKK 1.12 per kilometer for distances exceeding 120 kilometers.
+For individuals living in certain outskirt areas, the allowance is DKK 2.19 per kilometer for distances exceeding 120 kilometers.

 A detailed list of possible deductions is available on the SKAT website.